forestgrape/coronavirus/index.md

 Once a virus hijacks/infects cells, it usually changes the cell's metabolism to produce rough copies of itself.
 So viruses are dependent on the host cells.
 Therefore longterm surviving virus strains often have a symbiotic relationship with their natural host life form as a whole but they can be fatal for individuals.
 The survival of fit ecosystem is ubiquitous in nature.

-> <span id='infected-cell'> A cell is called _infected_ by a virus if it contains some genetic material of a virus which influences the cell's metabolism.
-These can mean that the virus replicates in the cell.
-A cell is also called infected if only some viral genes are translated. </span>
+> <span id='infected-cell'> A cell is called _infected_ by a virus if it contains genetic material of the virus which influences the cell's metabolism.
+These can mean that the virus is replicating inside the cell.
+But a cell is also called infected if only some viral genes are translated. </span>

+> <span id='infectable-cell'> A _infectable cell_ is a cell which can be infected.
+There are [constraints on a cell](#cell-constraints) to be infectable </span>

-> <span id='infected-entity'> A entity is called _infected_ by a virus if it contains cells that are infected, where an entity can be a tissue, an organ or an organism.</span>
+> <span id='infected-entity'> A entity is called _infected_ by a virus if it contains cells that are infected.
+Entity can be a tissue, an organ or an organism.</span>

+> <span id='infectable-entity'> A _infectable entity_ is an entity which can become [infected](#infected-entity).
+Entity can be a tissue, an organ or an organism.
+There are constraints on a [entity to be infectable](#target-constraints).</span>

+><span id='infectable-organism'> An *Infectable organism* is just a a special case of an [infectable entity](#infectable-entity) where the entity is an organism.
+This means cells in the animal are [infected](#infected-cell) by the virus. </span>